PhD in Law (King’s College London, 2015)

 - Katerina Kalaitzaki – Second supervisor, ‘The protection of Fundamental Rights of EU citizens and EU citizenship as a means of reinforcement’ – Completed

-- Apostolos Georgiou – Director of Studies, ‘When parties matter: challenging the effects of ethnic politics and federalism in ethnic disputes’.
+- Apostolos Georgiou – Director of Studies, Working title: ‘When parties matter: challenging the effects of ethnic politics and federalism in ethnic disputes’

-- Republic of Cyprus, Attorney General’s Office (November 2015 – February 2016, August 2016 – October 2017 and March 2018 – March 2019).
-The position involves providing consulting services to the Attorney General’s Office on Public International Law matters.
+- Republic of Cyprus, Attorney General’s Office (ongoing) The position involves providing consulting services to the Attorney General’s Office on Public International Law matters.

-- Country expert for Cyprus in the international project ‘V-Dem: Global standards, Local Knowledge’ (February 2014, January 2017 and January 2018).
-V-Dem uses country experts to assess democratic practices worldwide from 1900 to today.
+- Country expert for Cyprus in the international project ‘V-Dem: Global standards, Local Knowledge’ (ongoing) V-Dem uses country experts to assess democratic practices worldwide from 1900 to today.
 It is a collaboration among more than 50 scholars and is co-hosted by the Department of Political Science at the University of Gothenburg (Sweden) and the Kellogg Institute at the University of Notre Dame (USA).
-V-Dem has received the Lijphart/Przeworski/Verba Best Dataset Award 2016 for best data set in comparative politics.

 - Graduate School Studentship, King’s College London, 2011-14, tuition fees and maintenance for the completion of the PhD.